slang-legacy/wp-json-api/README.md

 ##General Concepts
 ###Requests
-Requests use a simple REST-style HTTP GET or POST.
+Requests use a simple HTTP GET or POST.
 To invoke the API, include a non-empty query value for `json` in the URL.

 JSON API operates in two modes: